 However, choosing between Python or C++ is often a very difficult decision because both programming languages have very different syntaxes, uses and overall approaches to programming.
 Whilst C++ is considered the better choice for large system development, it’s also the hardest programming language of the two to learn and write which can limit who can use it.

+If you’re an engineer or software developer wondering ‘Which programming language should I learn?’ you might end up deliberating between C++ or Python, trying to decide which is the most versatile programming language.
 In this article, we discuss the advantages and disadvantages of using C++ vs Python, along with highlighting the key differences between the two languages and explaining what situations or projects are best for using each of them.

 What is C++?